 UES Specialization Requirements (5 courses):

-The Urban and Ethnic Studies Specialization (UES), which builds upon the general sociology requirements, guides students in the selection of courses which will best prepare them for graduate study in urban planning, ethnic studies, public policy and administration, and urban anthropology or sociology.
+The Urban and Ethnic Studies Specialization , which builds upon the general sociology requirements, guides students in the selection of courses which will best prepare them for graduate study in urban planning, ethnic studies, public policy and administration, and urban anthropology or sociology.
+At least four of the six courses must be at the 300 or 400-level (specialization core and options).

 Sociology majors choosing this specialization will take SOC 101/HON 216, SOC 301, SOC 302, SOC 499 and six electives: one SOC/ANT elective of their choice and five electives from the following departmentally-approved list of options.
 In all, at least four of the six must be SOC/ANT electives at the 300- or 400-level.